 Day 2 had been amazing, day 3 was even better.
 By now we were well into the Apennines (hence wolves) and whilst this meant hills it also meant scenic eye-candy.
 And closed roads.

 This greeted us within 2 minutes of setting off.
-But one of the beauties of being on a bicycle is that you can choose to ignore signs like this and go one your merry way knowing that although the decision might backfire on you spectacularly it probably won’t thus livening things up, adding an edge, and generally making life more interesting.
+But one of the beauties of being on a bicycle is that you can choose to ignore signs like this and go on your merry way knowing that the decision might backfire on you spectacularly, and thus livening things up, adding an edge, and generally making life more interesting.

 In this case a tunnel was closed so we had to cycle up and over a big hill on an old and completely traffic-free road which was a treat.
 Cranked up on caffeine and endorphins we meandered happily along roads less travelled until we reached Pianello, a strange place in the middle of nowhere which was one part lost little village in the hills and one part industrial park for makers of white goods.
 Huge articulated trucks trundled slowly by.
 There was only one open restaurant.
 It looked pretty shit.

 But of course, you already guessed, it wasn’t shit at all.
 In fact it was a contender for the best meal of the entire trip.
 The one I’d go back and eat again if I could.
 The one where angels sang with every mouthful.
 And that’s because it turns out that June in the Apennines is nothing less than truffle season.
 Who fucking knew?

 It was simple, delectable, cheap and they just happened to make the best tiramisu I’ve ever had.